tayyab-ilyas/cybersecurity-blog-posts/MAKE_AN_ARTICLE_COPY_ISSUE_DATA.md

 - [template_article_layout_example.md](https://github.com/ProfCyberNaught/cybersecurity-blog-posts/blob/main/template_article_layout_example.md "template_article_layout_example.md - ProfCyberNaught - Cybersecurity Blog Articles")
 - [pcn_cybersecurity_articles](https://github.com/ProfCyberNaught/cybersecurity-blog-posts/tree/main/pcn_cybersecurity_articles "pcn_cybersecurity_articles - ProfCyberNaught - Cybersecurity Blog Articles")

+To support you further regarding contributing to this repository, a copy of this issue content has been created within the main repository.
+This will allow you to have the details locally without the need to be constantly connected to the internet and viewing the issue: [MAKE AN ARTICLE COPY ISSUE](https://github.com/ProfCyberNaught/cybersecurity-blog-posts/issues/43 "MAKE AN ARTICLE COPY ISSUE - ProfCyberNaught - Cybersecurity Blog")

 <ins>**Warning:</ins> non-trivial pull requests (anything such as fixing a typo) will be closed!** <br />`Please create an issue` to suggest such changes: [Create New Issue](https://github.com/ProfCyberNaught/cybersecurity-blog-posts/issues "Create New Issue")

 <ins>**_IMPORTANT NOTICE:_**</ins> _Cybersecurity Blog Posts uses GitHub to keep track of bugs, feature requests, and associated patches because GitHub now provides enough adequate tooling for its community.
 Patches can be submitted as pull requests, but if you don't create an issue, it's unlikely that we'll notice your contribution or accept it.
 Please make sure you document your contributions well enough for us to understand the changes._